 What Is Design Thinking?
-How might we engage students more deeply in reading? -- Karen, learning specialist How might we create a classroom space that is more centered around the needs and interests of the students? -- Michael, second-grade teacher How might we create a more collaborative culture for teachers at our school?
-How might we connect more with our neighborhood community?
+How might we engage students more deeply in reading? -- Karen, learning specialist How might we create a classroom space that is more centered around the needs and interests of the students? -- Michael, second-grade teacher How might we create a more collaborative culture for teachers at our school? -- Patrick, third-grade teacher How might we connect more with our neighborhood community?
 How might we create a district-wide approach to curriculum that engages the 21st century learner?
 As educators, we are designing every single day -- whether it's finding new ways to teach content more effectively, using our classroom space differently, developing new approaches to connecting with parents, or creating new solutions for our schools.
 Wherever they fall on the spectrum of scale -- the challenges facing educators today are real, complex, and varied.
 Design Thinking is one of them.
-Design Thinking is a process and a mindset It's human-centered It's collaborative Designing requires conversation, critique and all-out teamwork.
+Design Thinking is a process and a mindset It's human-centered It's collaborative It's experimental It's optimistic

 College Readiness: Reading Critically We have a generation of students that are trained to automatically trust the textbook, or for that matter, trust anything that is written.
 Today, many students don't know how to read things with a grain of salt.
 So how do we go about fixing this?
 Well, first we have to get them to read, then get them to read critically.
 Mem Fox's book, Reading Magic, states that the love of reading has to start young.
+Parents and teachers have to read at least 1000 books to children to prepare them to read on their own.
 Dr. Today, Mike Rose is a professor at UCLA's Graduate School of Education and Information Studies.
 Between the Lines Reading has to be synonymous to thinking.
 With all of that creative learning juice flowing in student's brains while they read, it would be a shame not to take advantage of it.
 We should teach students to identify concepts while they read and then judge which of them is a key concept.
 Have you heard of the residue of thinking?
-As you can see, using Cornell Notes the right way can help students read critically, which by the way helps them remember what they read.
 Going Digital

 Students Evolve from Consumers to Critics and Creators Critical-thinking skills -- and fluency in multimedia production -- are integral to media literacy.
 Running Time: 8 min.
 For many students, what happens in the traditional American classroom is boring.
 Small wonder, when you compare such relatively inanimate stuff as pencil-and-paper-bound reading, writing, and math drills to the media mix of mind-bending imagery and hair-raising sound that consumes most of their waking hours outside school.
 A recent study, "Generation M: Media in the Lives of 8- to 18-Year-Olds," found that students in grades 3-12 spend an average of six hours and twenty-one minutes plugged in to some type of media each day.
 For this digital generation, electronic media is increasingly seductive, influential, and pervasive, yet most schools treat the written word as the only means of communication worthy of study.
 Credit: Edutopia One place kids live is the multiplex, where they indulge in popcorn and eye candy.
 Credit: The Jacob Burns Film Center